-Stomach cancer is less common in the United States than in the developing world.
+Stomach cancer is not common in the United States.

-Stomach cancer rates in the United States have greatly decreased since 1930.
-The reasons for this are not known, but may have to do with better food storage or changes in the diet, such as lower salt intake.
+In the United States, the number of new cases of stomach cancer has greatly decreased since 1930.
+The reasons for this are not clear, but may have to do with better food storage and changes in the diet, such as lower salt intake.

-Older age and certain chronic conditions increase the risk of developing stomach cancer.
+Older age and certain chronic conditions increase the risk of stomach cancer.

 Anything that increases the chance of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk to your doctor if you think you may be at risk for stomach cancer.
 Risk factors for stomach cancer include the following: